zio/zio-query/docs/overview/creating_data_sources.md

 To construct a `ZQuery` that executes a request, you first need to create a `DataSource`.
 A `DataSource[R, A]` requires an environment `R` and is capable of executing requests of type `A`.
 It is defined in terms of:

 - an `identifier` that uniquely identifies the data source
-- an effectual function `runAll` from a `Chunk[Chunk[A]]` of requests to a `CompletedRequestMap` of requests and results
+- an effectual function `runAll` from a `Vector[Vector[A]]` of requests to a `CompletedRequestMap` of requests and results

-The outer `Chunk` represents batches of requests that must be performed sequentially.
-The inner `Chunk` represents a batch of requests that can be performed in parallel.
+The outer `Vector` represents batches of requests that must be performed sequentially.
+The inner `Vector` represents a batch of requests that can be performed in parallel.
 This allows data sources to introspect on all the requests being executed and optimize the query.

 ```scala mdoc:invisible
 import zio._